AthiraSPillai/OOPs_concepts_with_JS/readme.md

 let car1= new Car("123","Honda");

-# ------------ PROPERTIES------------------------//
+## PROPERTIES
-## PROPERTIES- Define instance properties using "this" keyword inside  costructor , this will  help to attach these variables to the instance
+### PROPERTIES- Define instance properties using "this" keyword inside  costructor , this will  help to attach these variables to the instance
 class Car {